laguesp/framer-motion-101/README.md

 The latest version of framer motion uses .mjs extension files, which webpack 4 doesn't support.

-\*\* Looks like it's supported in the latest webpack 4 version, but if your using an older one, it won't be supported.
+\*\* Looks like it's supported in the latest webpack 4 version, but if you're using an older one, it won't be supported.

 You can downgrade to framer-motion 4 or add this